joeytwiddle/promise-police/README.md

 ## Caveats

-- A lot of **libraries** do not follow the Golden Rule: they skip doing `.catch()` because they are certain that the promise will resolve.  **promise-police will detect and report these violations until a suitable regexp is added to the `ignoreList`.**  This is a pain!
-We only really want to catch violations of the Golden Rule within our app.
+- A lot of **libraries** do not follow the Golden Rule: they skip doing `.catch()` because they are confident that the promise will resolve.
+Unfortunately, promise-police cannot tell the difference between violations of the Golden Rule in libraries, and violations in your app.

+  **promise-police will detect and report violations inside libraries until a suitable regexp is added to the `ignoreList`.**  This is a pain when using lots of libraries.

   We could add `/node_modules/` as an ignore regexp.
 That would work, but it would also avoid checking many promises that we want to check: promises created inside a package but returned to the app for handling, or promises created inside app code but on a stack that was initiated from inside a package.
+(The second case might be detectable because there will be nore `/node_modules/` at the top of the stack.
+But in the first case, promise-police doesn't know whether the promise is returned to your app code or if it only existed inside the library.)

+  Todo: One way to mitigate this might be to offer the developer an interactive prompt: "Ignore this violation in future?"

+- When running minified or transpiled code (for example, React Native with Expo), when a violation is reported the lines in the logged stacktrace are unhelpful, because they have not yet been passed through the source maps.
+In those cases, you can probably get a more useful stacktrace by [throwing an error](#configuration) instead of logging.

+  Todo: We could also try using one of these projects to pass the stack lines through the sourcemap at runtime: [sourcemapped-stacktrace](https://github.com/novocaine/sourcemapped-stacktrace), [mapstrace](https://github.com/janekp/mapstrace).

-- If you are using mongoose, and you create a query but forget to handle it, promise-police will not detect it.
+- If you are using mongoose, and you create a query but forget to handle it, promise-police will not detect that.
 That's because mongoose queries do not turn into promises until you either `.exec()` or `.then()` them.

-- When using React Native / Expo, the out-of-the-box behaviour is not helpful.
-Violations are logged, but the lines in the stacktrace do not correspond to the original source code.
-We probably need to use source maps for this.
-However, you can get useful stacktraces by [throwing an error](#configuration) instead of logging.
+In this case, the query won't even be executed.
+(To catch that, we would need to monkey-patch mongoose queries, to detect when a query is build but never executed.)

 ## Todo

 - Add tests.
 - Allow event handler to be registered instead of throwing an error or logging a warning?
 - Provide the same functionality for Q and Bluebird users?
-(Refactor so we can do `Q = wrap(require('q'))`.)
+(Refactor so we can do `Q = wrap(require('q'))`)
 - Test more environments.
 (React Native, WebPack, ...)
 - Police more constraints, such as those in Soares's post?
 (I haven't experienced a need for most of them, but YMMV!)
 One other constraint I would like: Complain if Promises are rejected without an Error object.
 - We could make the regexp blacklist checking more efficient, but that is probably overkill for a simple development tool.